 An increasing number of students are already using social media to connect with people, so why not encourage them to tap into their social network to find information on a topic or troubleshoot a problem?

 When I’ve done a Google search and checked out YouTube videos and still cannot figure something out, I ask the Twittersphere.
 Within minutes I have a half dozen responses with links to online resources or suggestions to connect with specific individuals who might be able to help.

-Now, instead of just asking 3 people who happen to be in the same classroom, students can ask Google, YouTube, and social media.
-Ultimately, I think teaching this new version of ask 3 before you ask me will make our students more self-sufficient learners when they leave our classrooms.
+Now, instead of just asking three people who happen to be in the same classroom, students can ask Google, YouTube, and social media.
+Ultimately, I think teaching this new version of asking three before you ask me will make our students more self-sufficient learners when they leave our classrooms.